kingmoc/product-list-cjs-react/README.md

     );
 ```

-Here's a look at the ProductCard Component where I'm parsing the data I need for display:
+Here's a look at the ProductCard Component where we have parsed the data we need for the display:

 ```javascript
 const ProductCard = ({product}) => {